Juniper SRX Firewall Configuration: A 14-Step Guide

 You can use the console cable that comes with the box or a new one that is supported.
 The console cable's USB end is plugged into the laptop, and the RJ45 end is plugged into the firewall's console port.

 After connecting the console cable, we can access the firewall's Command-Line Interface (CLI) using the correct port and baud rate.
-All the configurations of the firewall can be configured via CLI.
+The firewall's entire configuration can be configured via CLI.
 Although CLI is a little more complicated than GUI, most Network/Security Engineers prefer it over GUI.

-Where to make changes in the Juniper firewall?
+Where can changes be made in the Juniper firewall?

-In the beginning, there is no password for the root by default.
-We need to change the password.
+In the beginning, the root password is not set by default.
+We need to change it.
 Enter the username as "root" and press enter.

 Operational mode: In this mode, we cannot change the device configuration file and settings.
-It only lets the user see the system setting, device, and other information.
-To enter the operational mode, we enter the command CLI.
+It only lets the user see the system settings, device, and other information.
+To enter operational mode, we enter the command CLI.

 Firewall configuration operational mode

 Any unauthorized access to the root account can lead to security breaches and data theft.
-Regularly changing the root password is recommended, as the root account has full administrative privilege.
+As the root account has full administrative privileges, it is recommended that the root password be changed regularly.

 To change the root password:

-The primary purpose for creating a new user is security.
+The primary purpose of creating a new user is security.
 Different users can be created for different departments and administrators to ensure authorized access to the firewall or other network devices.
-Also, creating separate users can help to track all the changes made by the user, which is a good security practice.
+Creating separate users can also help track all the changes made by the user, which is a good security practice.

-Hostname provides a unique identification for the network device or firewall.
-It can be helpful to identify the device, and it is recommended to change the default hostname of the firewall according to the organization's needs and criteria.Configure a hostname
+A hostname provides a unique identification for the network device or firewall.
+It can be helpful to identify the device, and it is recommended that the firewall's default hostname be changed according to the organization's needs and criteria.Juniper SRX firewall CLI command to set hostname and commit configuration changes

-Note: Commit is used in the Juniper security appliances to save and apply the changes made in the device.
+Note: Use commit in the Juniper security appliances, save and apply the changes made in the device.

 Secure Shell (SSH) allows network administrators to remotely manage and access the device.
-Since SSH is encrypted, it is secure to use.
-Enabling SSH is easy and can be done by following the steps below.
+Since SSH is encrypted, it is safe to use.
+Enabling SSH is easy; follow the steps below to do so.

 Instead of "8.8.8.8", we can use our internal DNS server IP address.

-Configuring time zone and NTP is critical in an organization as it ensures all the network devices are on the same and accurate time.
-It is important in logging, reporting, and other features.
+Configuring time zones and NTP is critical in an organization as it ensures all the network devices are on the same and accurate time.
+This is important in logging, reporting, and other features.

 Security zones and interfaces are grouped to implement zone-based access policies and control.
-Security Zones allow administrators to segment our network into different zones, and different policies can be applied to different zones.
-It enhances firewall performances, provides security, and stops lateral movements from attackers.
-The steps to create security zones are as follows:
+Security Zones allow administrators to segment the network into different zones, and different policies can be applied to different zones.
+This enhances firewall performance, provides security, and stops attackers' lateral movements.

 Configuring the IP address to the interface on the Juniper firewall can be done by the command below:Configure IP address to interfaces